VibsWorld/POCs/Databases/MartenPlayground/Readme.md

     new { Data = user, Id = userId } // Assumes the 'user' object can be serialized to JSON );
 ```
-However, one **drawback** of the a typical document-only approach (e.g MongoDb, NoSql etc) is that we lose the historical changes.
+**Note:** One **drawback** of the a typical document-only approach (e.g MongoDb, NoSql etc) is that we lose the historical changes.
 Each update overwrites the previous state.
 If we later want to know when a shipment was picked up or delivered, we have those timestamps, but what if we need more detail or want an audit trail?
 We might log or archive old versions, but that gets complex.
 This is where event sourcing comes in <https://martendb.io/tutorials/evolve-to-event-sourcing.html>.
-Refer [Built-in Event Sourcing Engine](Readme.md#built-in-event-sourcing-engine) and Check `UserDashboardAggregateView.cs` in the project Instead of just storing the final state, we capture each state change as an event.
+Refer [Built-in Event Sourcing Engine](Readme.md#built-in-event-sourcing-engine) and Check `UserDashboardAggregateView.cs` in the project instead of just storing the final state, we capture each state change as an event.

 ---
 #### Seamless Document-Based Persistence
-Marten leverages PostgreSQL's powerful `JSONB` capabilities to store your C\# objects as documents. **This eliminates the** **`object-relational impedance mismatch`**, meaning you don't have to flatten complex objects into a relational table structure.
-You can save rich, nested objects directly.
+`Marten` leverages PostgreSQL's powerful `JSONB` capabilities to store your C# objects as documents.
+This eliminates the `object-relational impedance mismatch`, meaning you don't have to flatten complex objects into a relational table structure.
+You can save rich, nested objects directly with object structure version change log tagged by `Marten` internally.

 Advantage: You work with your domain objects naturally without writing mapping code.
 Dapper, while it can work with JSON, is fundamentally designed for a relational world, requiring you to manage the serialization and mapping between your objects and table columns yourself.